 The competition for the places on the English-language programs for international students is high.
 Your documented academic results and extra-curricular activities sent to the specific university will rank you among the applicants.
 If you will be offered a place on the study program, the university will send you the acceptance letter and arrange for a study permit.
 An economic guarantee for your stay is anyway an absolute requirement for getting a study permit.
 In other words, you will be a so-called self-financing student.
 Please read about this topic on the website of the Norwegian Directorate of Immigration.

 If you already have higher education from your home country, and you wish to work in Norway, you can apply for a so called general recognition of higher education at NOKUT.
 NOKUT approves foreign higher education in terms of years of study and credits to correspond to Norwegian higher education.
 This is just a useful tool to explain to a future employer at what level and how long you have studied abroad.

-For some specific law-regulated professions, you will need a professional recognition dealt with by other offices than NOKUT.
-If you have a foreign profession and need information about different Norwegian recognition systems and professional recognition, you can contact Invia, NOKUT’s Information Centre for the Recognition Systems of Foreign Qualifications.
-On Invia`s website you will also find relevant information about studies in Norway.
+For some specific law-regulated professions, you might need a professional recognition.
+If you have a foreign profession and need information about different Norwegian recognition systems and professional recognition, you should also contact NOKUT.